ZIP Full-Flat Experience with ZIPAIR – Tokyo, Japan to Houston, Texas

 In-Flight Meal:

-Prior to my flight, ZIPAIR asked me what meal I would like to indulge on the flgiht.
+Prior to my flight, ZIPAIR asked me what meal I would like to indulge on the flight.
 I chose the Unagi (eel) rice.

 Overall Experience:

-The direct flight from Tokyo, Japan to Houston, Texas was about 12.5 hours long but I felt very comfy and really enjoyed the ZIP Full-Flat coz it was very enjoyable.
-I got some sleep, it was nice and quiet.
-It really put in perspective of how much more comfort when I can stretch my legs, tilt my seat or move my body a bit within my space.
-It’s a big difference with just that much little more space can do when travelling by air.
+The direct flight from Tokyo, Japan to Houston, Texas was about 12.5 hours but I felt very comfy and really enjoyed the ZIP Full-Flat.
+I got some sleep, it was nice and quiet cabin.
+It really put in perspective of how much more comfort I received when I can stretch my legs, tilt my seat or move my body a bit within my space.
+It’s a difference maker of what just a little more space can do when travelling by air.

-Depending on the destination you are travelling with ZIPAIR, but based on my findings, ZIP Full-Flat usually cost about $1500-$2000 CDN depending on the month of the year, compared to other airlines flight options, ZIP Full-Flat is definitely way cheaper if not similar.
-For example, full flat-bed with Air Canada or West Jet can range upwards of $3000-$4000+ CDN, if it’s Premium Economy (not flat bed but wider space and more leg room), it’s about $2200-$2500+ CDN from the aforementioned airlines.
+Depending on the destination you are travelling with ZIPAIR, ZIP Full-Flat usually cost about $1500-$2000 CDN depending on the month of the year, compared to other airlines flight options, ZIP Full-Flat is definitely way cheaper.
+For example, full flat-bed with Air Canada or West Jet can range upwards of $3000-$4000+ CDN, if it’s Premium Economy (not flat bed but wider space and more leg room), it’s about $2200-$3000+ CDN from the aforementioned airlines.

 Basically, for similar pricing, you get a full flat-bed flying with ZIPAIR but you only get Premium Economy with Air Canada or WestJet.

-If I want to watch any movies, I can use the FREE Wi-Fi via ZIPAIR app to watch my own mobile shows or social media.
+If I want to watch any movies, I can use the FREE Wi-Fi via ZIPAIR app to watch shows with my own mobile device or do some social media work.
 Better yet, I can pay to get food or beverage via the ZIPAIR app.
-Also, I usually prefer to buy food and drinks at the airport before boarding anyways, so it’s not a big deal not having in-flight meal.
+Also, I usually prefer to buy food and drinks at the airport anyways, so it’s not a big deal not having in-flight meal.

-Overall, I highly recommend ZIPAIR to anyone who is looking for a simplistic and a fair and cheap alternative flight option travelling from North America to Asia or vice-versa.
+Overall, I highly recommend ZIPAIR to anyone who is looking for a simplistic, fair and cheap alternative flight option when travelling from North America to Asia or vice-versa.

 ZIPAIR – Tokyo-Narita International Airport (NRT):